nileshprajapati-1029/binance-futures-trading-bot/README.md

 # Binance Futures Testnet Trading Bot

-A simple Python CLI application to place MARKET and LIMIT orders on Binance Futures Testnet (USDT-M).
+A Python-based Command Line Interface (CLI) application to place **MARKET** and **LIMIT** orders on the **Binance Futures Testnet (USDT-M)**.
+This project demonstrates secure API integration, input validation, logging, and error handling using a modular Python architecture.

 ---